UniMath/agda-unimath/src/category-theory/split-essentially-surjective-functors-precategories.lagda.md

 contractible, so assume `F` is split essentially surjective.
 Then, it suffices to show that for every `d : 𝒟₀`, the type `Σ (x : 𝒞₀), (Fx ≅ d)` is contractible.
-By split essential surjectivity there is an element `y : 𝒞₀` such that `Fy ≅ d` and since postcompositing by an isomorphism is an equivalence of isomorphism-sets, we have
+By split essential surjectivity there is an element `y : 𝒞₀` such that `Fy ≅ d` and since postcomposing by an isomorphism is an equivalence of isomorphism-sets, we have

 ```text